Congress passes bill to avoid government shutdown

-WASHINGTON (NEXSTAR) – Congress passed a bill this week to fund the government beyond the October 1st deadline, but lawmakers will have to deal with several pressing issues in the next month to avoid a shutdown in November.
+WASHINGTON, D.C.
+(WDVM) – Congress passed a bill this week to fund the government beyond the October 1 deadline, but lawmakers will have to deal with several pressing issues in the next month to avoid a shutdown in November.

 While all eyes were focused on the House committee hearing about the Presidential Whistleblower, the Senate was quietly working to avoid another government shutdown.